uyuni-project/contrib/uyuni-tools/README.md

 General configuration is done in configsm.yaml:
 - The file configsm.yaml should be in the same directory as the scripts.
 And before using check the file and correct the information.
-- Contains the login credentials and the SUSE Manager Server (which should be given in FQDN)
+- Contains the login credentials and the Uyuni Server (which should be given in FQDN)
 - Contains the location of the log and script directories
 - Should a mail being send in case of an error and to whom
 - Information needed for SP migration for system update